w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 For more information on these status indicators, see the Explainer section [Current Process for Creating WCAG 3.0](https://www.w3.org/TR/wcag-3.0-explainer/#current-process).

-### March 2026 update

 <img src="{{ "/content-images/wcag/dialogs2.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-This update includes potential guidelines, requirements, and assertions that have progressed to Developing status.
-Those that are still Exploratory are available in the [Editor's Draft](https://w3c.github.io/wcag3/guidelines/).

-For review questions and how to comment, please see the section [About this draft](https://www.w3.org/TR/wcag-3.0/#about-this-draft).

 ### Research needed